 Bishop and Lead Pastor of Jubilee Worship Center Church of God for 27 years.

 Dr and Mrs. Dale and Lisa Combs were married May 26, 1979.
 Lisa serves as the Program Director and Worship Leader of Jubilee Worship Center.

 Dr Combs was born November 27, 1959 in Great Yarmouth, England, the oldest of 5 boys while his father was stationed there serving the United States Air Force.
 His wife Lisa is a native of Northwest Indiana and has lived in this area most of her life.

 Together Dr & Mrs Combs have two wonderful grown children, Dalisha (Josh) Carter and Dale (Shannon) Combs.
-They have five beautiful grandchildren, Micah, Gabrien, Ellanie, Zachary, and Macie Rae.
+They have six beautiful grandchildren, Micah, Gabrien, Ellanie, Zachary, Macie Rae and Cora Lynn.

 Dr Combs comes from a long line of ministers dating back to his great grandfather, who was a traveling preacher in Kentucky when the Pentecostal movement began.
 His grandfather was a minister.
 His brother James, Dr Combs' great uncle, served as Pastor in West Indianapolis Indiana Church of God.
 At one time, his church was the largest Church of God in Indiana.
 Dr Combs also has an uncle who is a retired Church of God minister.
 Dr Combs' father served as a pastor in Michigan, New York, Indiana, Florida, and Arizona.